RiosGabri/Portifolio/README.md

 # 🌐 Portfolio --- Gabriel Parméra

 Welcome to my personal portfolio!\
-This project was created to showcase my work, technical skills, academic background, and the projects I am developing.
-The goal is to provide a **clean**, **well-structured**, **functional**, and modern interface using **Neumorphism + Dark Pastel** aesthetics.
+This project was developed to present my work for Erick's Introduction to Computing course, my technical skills, my academic progress, and my projects in development.
+The focus of this portfolio is to be **simple**, **well-structured**, **functional**, and have a modern design using

-The entire website was built using **pure HTML, CSS and JavaScript**, demonstrating mastery of essential web development fundamentals.
+**Neumorphism + Dark Pastel**.
+It was built entirely with pure **HTML, CSS, and JavaScript**, without external frameworks.

 ------------------------------------------------------------------------